-We use course books that are directly relevant to the syllabus and there are opportunities for acting, film-making, fiction reading and debating.
-Divisions classes normally spend thirty minutes per week in the digital language laboratory as well and we have a bank of good Internet resources.
+We use a mixture of authentic materials (texts, films, video clips, short literary extracts) and textbook materials that are directly relevant to the syllabus and there are opportunities for film analysis, acting, film-making, fiction reading and debating.
 In the Fifth Form and often in the Divisions Year, a language assistant provides conversation practice in small groups.

-We aim to organise numerous trips and exchanges to France, Germany, Austria and Spain and we also run excursions into London and host regular Panglossia (the MFL Society) events, which you are most welcome to attend.
+We organise numerous trips and exchanges to France, Germany, Austria and Spain and we also run excursions into London and host regular Panglossia (the MFL Society) events, which you are most welcome to attend.

 By the end of the IGCSE course, you should be in a position to cope with everyday situations with confidence.
 The emphasis placed on speaking and listening activities facilitates the process of language acquisition and encourages self-expression, as well as the ability to understand the gist of what is said by native speakers.
-Reading is another important feature of the course and a wide range of materials is made available including the graded MGP language magazines.
+Reading is another important feature of the course and a wide range of materials is made available.
 You will learn how to extract relevant pieces of information, a skill which will continue to be of practical use later in life.

-R P Bailey Head of Modern Languages
+R P Bailey Head of Modern Languages rbailey@mtsn.org.uk